RareDrops/user-time-react/README.md

 - `build`: Builds the project using TypeScript and Vite.
 - `predeploy`: Runs the build script before deployment.
 - `deploy`: Deploys the project to GitHub Pages using `gh-pages`.

-## To Implement:
-- Media queries using tailwind/react
-- Micromodal

 ## License